dav/StretchyHead/README.md

 ## Dependencies and included open source software

-This includes code from the (GHSidebarNav project)[https://github.com/gresrun/GHSidebarNav].
+This includes code from the [GHSidebarNav project](https://github.com/gresrun/GHSidebarNav).